luqiang21/Learning-Notebook/C++_notes.md

 - A static member variable means that the variable is shared between all instances of the class.

+    - **Advantage**
         - That means, instead of each instance having a copy of the variable, all instances share this variable.
 It is often preferred to save space especially when the variable is an object of a class.
 Likewise for static functions and classes.
 There is only one copy of the variable.
 The idea is that creating and cleaning up the instances can be a computationally expensive process, if it can be made static, it is a good idea to speed up execution of the program.
+    - **Disadvantage**
         - On the flip side, it can also be expensive to use a static variable.
 If using a static variable requires the CPU to fetch the variable from slower memory, rather than having it in the cache or stack.
 Each fetch from slower memory slows down execution time.

 ## Essential Interview Problems
 1. what will be the output of `cout << 25u - 50;` ?